 Who was Nathan?

 Nathan was King David’s mentor.
 He advised David, even scolded him, when others did not dare.
-It could be dangerous, but Nathan seems to have had great tact, and David trusted him.
+How did he do it?
+Nathan had great tact, and David trusted him.

 In one instance, David worried that his own house/palace was more luxurious than God’s – ie, the Ark of the Covenant.